milindchavan12/docker/README.md

 ### Docker Commands:
 - `docker run <image>`  : To start new container with at least image to work with.
 - `docker pull <image>` : To pull the docker image from Docker hub or ACR locally.
+- `docker images` : To list the image pull locally on docker host.
+- `docker rmi` : Removes the local image from docker host.
+- `docker ps` : Lists all running containers.
+- `docker stop` : Stops the running container.
+- `docker rm` : removes/delete the **stopped** containers.